charlesdavydov2010/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
 Remember that simplicity, readability, and modularity often lead to better performance in the long run."

 This quote emphasizes that striving for efficiency too early in the development process can result in complex, hard-to-maintain code.
 It's more prudent to ensure your code is correct and easily understandable before refining it for speed improvements.
 Always measure performance before optimizing and favor structured, clean solutions over hasty optimizations based on assumptions.

+# 2024-02-28
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
+Next, allocate time for each task, taking into account the complexity and potential challenges.
+Finally, use task management tools and versions control systems to keep your code and project organized and easy to track.
+Remember to take breaks and collaborate with others to stay creative and learn new skills.